pureair/EB-Garamond/README.md

 # EB Garamond

+What's changed in this fork?

+* Added some kerning pairs to fix spacing issues
+* Added a branch where name id "Typographic Family name" is changed to "EB Garamond 08" so it would appear as a sperate font in Kindle.

 *Claude Garamont’s designs go open source*

 This project aims at providing a free version of the Garamond types, based on the Designs of the Berner specimen from 1592.